A proposal is a written offer to solve a technical problem

 chart except that the area between the curve line and

 the base of zero line is shaded.
-Multiple-surface or
+Multiple-surface or strata

-underneath areas shaded in differentiating patterns;
+areas shaded in differentiating patterns; i.e., the vertical

-strata, or bands communicate an impression of amount.
+communicate an impression of amount.
+They can be satisfactorily

-They can be satisfactorily used to achieve greater emphasis
+used to achieve greater emphasis than is possible with

-than is possible with a line chart of the same data
+a line chart of the same data when amount is more important

-They are not intended for exact reading, and should
+than ratio or change.
+They are not intended for exact

-or change can best be charted by this means.
-As in the
+regular movement or change can best be charted by this

-subdivided bar chart, darker shadings should be used
+means.
+As in the subdivided bar chart, darker shadings

-at the bottom.
+should be used at the bottom.

 Circle